codingforpleasure/customized-workspace/Ubuntu/useful-resources/blender.md

 ## Adding Subdivision surface
 Click on the rench icon in the properties -> press add modifier -> Pick 'subdivision surface'

+## Render images with transparent background

+Simple render would be press `F12`

 ## Installing addon in Blender